mihirchronicles/mihirchronicles.github.io/content/bookshelf/paul-rand-a-designers-art.md

 ## III.
 Quotes

-- Design is the animating principle of all creative processes. — Vasari
+- Design is the animating principle of all creative processes. - Vasari
 - It is no secret that the real world in which the designer functions is not the world of art, but the world of buying and selling.
 - Design is a problem-solving activity.
 - Dignity, like understanding, is a general term, a principal of action.
 - The problems of optical illusion and visual distortion are but a few considerations about which the designer must be aware.
 - Functionalism does not preclude beauty, but it certainly does not guarantee it either.
 - A mind so disciplined should be both more abstract and more concrete.
-It has been trained in the comprehension of abstract thought and in the analysis of facts. — Alfred North Whitehead
+It has been trained in the comprehension of abstract thought and in the analysis of facts. - Alfred North Whitehead
 - It is impossible to define cold without contrasting it with heat.
 It is impossible to comprehend life if death is ignored.
-Black is the color of death, but by virtue of the same psychological fact it is also the color of life—it defines, contrasts, and enhances life, light, and color.
+Black is the color of death, but by virtue of the same psychological fact it is also the color of life-it defines, contrasts, and enhances life, light, and color.
 - The source of the creative impulse is a mystery.
 Where do ideas come from?
 - Curiosity is the common denominator and the pleasure of discovery an important by-product.
 - Don't try to be original; just try to be good.